vvv214/privsyn-tabular/README.md

 - **Local:** `./scripts/start_backend.sh` / `./scripts/start_frontend.sh` mirror the commands above; pass `prod` to emit gunicorn builds or copy frontend assets.
 - **Cloud Run:** Build & deploy via Docker (see `gcloud builds submit …` example in the docs section).
 Remember to set `VITE_API_BASE_URL` in the frontend environment and extend `allow_origins` in `web_app/main.py` for any new domains.
+- **CORS:** Set the environment variable `ADDITIONAL_CORS_ORIGINS` (comma-separated) on your backend deployment to whitelist extra frontend domains such as the Vercel preview/prod URLs.
 - **Temp artifacts:** PrivSyn stores run products under the system temp dir by default.
 Set `PRIVSYN_DATA_ROOT` / `PRIVSYN_EXP_ROOT` if you need to redirect them (e.g., a workspace cache in CI).

 ## Contributing